 This data is a collection of orthorectified aerial imagery.
 The orthorectified imagery was delivered in uncompressed tiled 8-bit format (4band RGBCIR).
 Project wide and county mosaics (MrSID Gen3 and Gen4) were also delivered at 20:1 ratios.
 The data was produced at the request of the Capitol Region Council of Governments of Connecticut by The Sanborn Map Company of Colorado Springs.
 This orthorectified imagery has a pixel resolution of 0.25'.
 The data was flown from March12 to April 16 of 2016 using an UltraCam Eagle camera.
 This data is within the Connecticut State Plane Coordinate System, Datum of NAD83 (2011) and is in US Survey Feet.

-Rectified orthoimagery for the use of the Capitol Region Council of Governments of Connecticut.
+Rectified orthoimagery is for public use.
 An orthoimage is useful as a layer of any geographic information system (GIS).
 It can function as a cartographic base for displaying, generating, and modifying associated digital planimetric data.
 Other applications include environmental impact assessments, disaster management, emergency evacuation planning, flood analysis, soil erosion assessment, facility management, ground-water and watershed analysis, right of way and road alignment, transportation network inventory and analysis, preliminary design studies, vegetation classification detection of physical features or attributes not possible at ground level, and a myriad of additional applications.

 Capitol Region Council of Governments of Connecticut